parcel-bundler/source-map/README.md

 - [x] Parse full source-map
 - [x] Compile mappings
 - [x] Compile full source-map
-- [x] Be able to append mappings
+- [x] Be able to add sourcemaps
 - [x] Serialise sourcemap to buffer
 - [x] Parse sourcemap from buffer
-- [ ] Build a mappings tree for fast manipulations
+- [ ] Store names and sources string values in cpp
-- [ ] Be able to merge source maps
+- [ ] Sorting
-- [ ] Be able to insert mappings
+- [ ] Add ability to get a sorted parsed map (non-vlq encoded mappings)
+- [ ] Create a queue for sorting that runs using background threads?
-- [ ] Be able to query mappings by generated location
+- [ ] Query mappings by generated location
-- [ ] Be able to query mappings by original location
+- [ ] Query mappings by original location

 ## Compile flatbuffer schema